Th3Seb/BetterVanilla/README.md

 To Do:

---Emerald Tools, Armor, shards and xtra ShardOres
+--Emerald shards and xtra ShardOres

 --Obsidian Tools, Armor